hcoles/blog/_posts/2021-11-09-less-is-more.md

 # Introducing Subsumption Analysis

-I've talked before about the [pitest extensions](https://pitest.groupcdg.com/) I have been developing with Group CDG.
+I've talked before about the [pitest extensions](https://www.arcmutate.com/) I have been developing with Group CDG.
 They now include a new plugin that adds new mutation operators, but also adds subsumption analysis to reduce the overall number of mutations.

 The result is a new stronger mutation analysis, which seeds faults into code that pitest cannot, while keeping the number of mutants low and the signal to noise ration high.

-If you'd like to try it out, details of our beta programme are on the [CDG pitest site](https://pitest.groupcdg.com/).
+If you'd like to try it out, details of our beta programme are on the [Arcmutate site](https://www.arcmutate.com/).